CartoDB/observatory-extension/doc/measures_functions.md

 There are hundreds of measures and the list is growing with each release.
 You can currently discover and learn about measures contained in the Data Observatory by downloading our [Data Catalog](https://cartodb.github.io/bigmetadata/observatory.pdf).

-We show here how you can access measures through the CartoDB Editor.
+You can [access](/cartodb-platform/data/accessing/#accessing-the-data-observatory) measures through the CartoDB Editor.
 The same methods will work if you are using the CartoDB Platform to develop your application.
-We encourage you to use table modifying methods (UPDATE and INSERT) over dynamic methods (SELECT).
+We [encourage you](/cartodb-platform/data/accessing/#best-practices) to use table modifying methods (UPDATE and INSERT) over dynamic methods (SELECT).

 ## OBS_GetUSCensusMeasure(point geometry, measure_name text)